jup-ag/space-station/docs/102-trigger-api/1-create-order.md

 https://api.jup.ag/trigger/v1/createOrder
 ```

-In this guide, we will walkthrough integrating our Trigger Order program through our Trigger API.
-Trigger Order can be useful if you are building a trading bot, integrating into existing apps or for buying into tokens.

 ## Create Order

 This is a POST request to `/createOrder` endpoint, where you pass in the necessary parameters and our backend will create the transaction for you to sign and send to the network seamlessly.